laptobbe/Realm-Rest/README.md

 # Realm-Rest
-An extension to Realm.io for working with JSON based Rest API's
+Will eventually be an extension to Realm.io for working with JSON based Rest API's

+See issues and wiki for discussion on how we should implement this.